Sandreke/Temperature-Data-Analysis-in-Peruvian-Regions/README.md

 ## Project:

-🌎 In order to find specific insights, we concluded by delimiting and analyzing the behavior of temperature in [the regions of Peru](https://en.wikipedia.org/wiki/Regions_of_Peru), which is why we divided the project into:
+🌎 In order to find specific insights, they concluded by delimiting and analyzing the behavior of temperature in [the regions of Peru](https://en.wikipedia.org/wiki/Regions_of_Peru), which is why we divided the project into:

 ### Part 1️: [Web scraping of latitude, longitude and altitude](https://www.linkedin.com/feed/update/urn:li:activity:7009576008534085632/)